-The most successful freelancers are the ones who spend the time to understand their client.
-They can create content that aligns with the company’s brand strategy and their marketing goals.
+The most successful freelancers are the ones who spend the time to understand their clients.
+They can create content that aligns with the company’s brand strategy and marketing goals.

 If this sounds daunting at first, here is a process on how to align your content with the client’s brand strategy.

 The first step is to listen to the client’s expectations.
 What do they want to see from their content?
 How does this fit their wider goals?
 Why did they decide to hire freelancers at this specific stage?
 The more questions you ask, the better the understanding of what they want from you.